Please note that by continuing to use this site you consent to the terms of our

 Suitable for medium- to large-sized enterprises

 The Elastic console as a whole provides a range of other functionality in addition to security.
-The security functionality is accessed (as you would expect) from the Security section of the main Elastic menu.
-In this review, we have only looked at the security-related section of the console.
-There is a single menu column on the left-hand side of the console, with the main categories Overview, Detect, Explore, Investigate, and Manage.
+In this review, we have only looked at the security-related features of the console.
+These functions are accessed (as you would expect) from the Security tile on the home page of the main Elastic console.
+There is a single menu column on the left-hand side of the console, with the main categories Dashboards, Alerts, Findings, Timelines, Cases, Explore and Manage.

-This is the page you will see when you first open the security section of the console (screenshot above).
-It gives you an overview of security-related events, shown in panels illustrated with bar graphs.
-You can see Detection alert trend, External alert trend, Events, Host events, and Network events.
+This page, shown in the screenshot above, gives you an overview of security-related events, shown in panels illustrated with bar graphs.
+You can see Alert Trend, Events, Host Events, Network Events and Threat Intelligence.
 Mousing over one of the graphs displays a panel with detailed breakdown information for that item.
-A button in the top right-hand corner of each panel links to the applicable details page of the console.
+The View… button in the top right-hand corner of each panel links to the applicable details page of the console.

 The Hosts page (shown above) provides a view of active clients.
-You can see the device name, operating system and version.
+You can see the device name, last connection time, operating system and OS version.
 Clicking on a device’s name opens up its details page.
-Here you can see detailed information, such as IP addresses and MAC addresses, sensor version, and authentication events.
+Here you can see more detailed information, such as IP addresses and MAC addresses, sensor version, and authentication events.

 Windows Endpoint Protection Client